Les Paul: Early career

 As a last-minute replacement for Oscar Moore, Paul played with Nat King Cole and other artists in the inaugural Jazz at the Philharmonic concert in Los Angeles, California, on July 2, 1944.
 His solo on "Body and Soul" is a demonstration of his admiration for and emulation of Django Reinhardt, as well as his development of original lines.

 Also that year, Paul's trio appeared on Bing Crosby's radio show.
 Crosby sponsored Paul's recordings.
 They recorded together several times, including "It's Been a Long, Long Time", which was a No. 1 hit in 1945.
 Paul recorded several albums for Decca in the 1940s.
 The Andrews Sisters hired his trio to open for them during a tour in 1946.
 Their manager, Lou Levy, said watching Paul's fingers while he played guitar was like watching a train go by.
 Their conductor, Vic Schoen, said his playing was always original.
 Maxine Andrews said, "He'd tune into the passages we were singing and lightly play the melody, sometimes in harmony.
 We'd sing these fancy licks and he'd keep up with us note for note in exactly the same rhythm... almost contributing a fourth voice.
 But he never once took the attention away from what we were doing.
 He did everything he could to make us sound better."
 In the 1950s, when he recorded Mary Ford's vocals on multiple tracks, he created music that sounded like the Andrews Sisters.

 In January 1948, Paul shattered his right arm and elbow among multiple injuries in a near-fatal automobile accident on an icy Route 66 west of Davenport, Oklahoma.
 Mary Ford was driving the Buick convertible, which plunged off the side of a railroad overpass and dropped twenty feet into a ravine.
 They were returning from Wisconsin to Los Angeles after visiting family.
 Doctors at Oklahoma City's Wesley Hospital told Paul that they could not rebuild his elbow.
 Their other option was amputation.
-Paul was flown to Los Angeles, where his arm was set at an angle—just under 90 degrees—that allowed him to cradle and pick the guitar.
+Paul was flown to Los Angeles, where his arm was set at an angle—just over 90 degrees—that allowed him to cradle and pick the guitar.
 It took him nearly a year and a half to recover.